danielsokolowski/django-thumbnail-works-bitbucket/docs/installation.rst

 used from a zipped egg install.

-Alternatively, you can simply place the ``thumbnail_works`` directory, which exists under the ``src`` directory, somewhere on your Python path, or symlink to it from somewhere on your Python path.
+Alternatively, you can simply place the ``thumbnail_works`` directory, which exists under the ``src`` directory, somewhere on your Python path or symlink to it from somewhere on your Python path.

 Finally, it is also possible to install this application directly from